-$25K Season of Giving to benefit Port Arthur & Sabine Pass non-profits
+Time running out to apply for $25K Season of Giving benefiting Port Arthur & Sabine Pass

 It’s time we introduce The Port Arthur News Season of Giving powered by Port Arthur LNG.